-Many of us are currently working from home with much of the country on lockdown due to the Coronavirus pandemic.
+Many of us are currently working from home with much of the country on lockdown due to the pandemic.
 Of course, that means our cats and dogs now think every day is Saturday.
 As much as we’d love to cuddle and play with our furry coworkers all day, we actually need to get some work done.
-Follow these simple tips to stay productive at home while ensuring your fur balls feel loved throughout the Covid-19 quarantine.
+Follow these simple tips to stay productive at home while ensuring your fur balls feel loved throughout quarantine.

 1. Get Exercise